aquiroz5/West-Coast/README.md

 # Song Name by Artist Name

-> single quote from song
+> Ive been dreamin' 'bout the west coast

 ## What is this?
-* A website to promote a single-song
+* A website to promote a West Coast
-* Promotional website to showcase a song
+* Promotional website to showcase a West Coast
 * Practice [Editorial Design concepts](https://taiarts.com/en/blog/what-is-editorial-design/) using [Art Direction methods](https://alistapart.com/article/art-direction-and-design/)

 ## Why Does This Exist?